-1. Article 1(2) of Regulation (EU) No 1093/2010 shall be replaced by the following:
+- 1. Article 1(2) of Regulation (EU) No 1093/2010 shall be replaced by the following:

-"2.The Authority shall act within the powers conferred by this Regulation and within the scope of Directive 94/19/EC, Directive 2002/87/EC, Regulation (EC) No 1781/2006, Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (\), Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (\\), Directive 2007/64/EC and Directive 2009/110/EC and, to the extent that those acts apply to credit and financial institutions and the competent authorities that supervise them, within the relevant parts of Directive 2009/110/EC including all directives, regulations, and decisions based on those acts, and of any further legally binding Union act which confers tasks on the Authority.
-The Authority shall also act in accordance with Council Regulation (EU) No 1024/2013 (\\\).

-2. Article 4(1) is replaced by the following:

-'financial institutions' means 'credit institutions' as defined in Article 4(1) of Directive 2006/48/EC, 'investment firms' as defined in Article 3(1)(b) of Directive 2006/49/EC, 'financial conglomerates' as defined in Article 2(14) of Directive 2002/87/EC, payment institutions as defined in Article 4(4) of Directive [PSD2] [OP please insert number of Directive once adopted] and electronic money institutions as defined in point 1 of Article 2 of Directive 2009/110/EC, save that, with regard to Directive 2005/60/EC, 'financial institutions' means credit institutions and financial institutions as defined in Article 3(1) and (2) of that Directive;
+"2.The Authority shall act within the powers conferred by this Regulation and within the scope of Directive 94/19/EC, Directive 2002/87/EC, Regulation (EC) No 1781/2006,

+Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (), Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (), Directive [PSD2] [OP please insert number of Directive once adopted], Directive 2009/110/EC and, to the extent that those acts apply to credit and financial institutions and the competent authorities that supervise them, within the relevant parts of Directive 2002/65/EC and Directive 2005/60/EC, including all directives, regulations, and decisions based on those acts, and of any further legally binding Union act which confers tasks on the Authority.
+The Authority shall also act in accordance with Council Regulation (EU) No 1024/2013 (). - 2.
+Article 4(1) is replaced by the following: - 'financial institutions' means 'credit institutions' as defined in Article 4(1) of Directive 2006/48/EC, 'investment firms' as defined in Article 3(1)(b) of Directive 2006/49/EC, 'financial conglomerates' as defined in Article 2(14) of Directive 2002/87/EC, payment service providers as defined in Article 4(9) of Directive [PSD2] [OP please insert number of Directive once adopted] and electronic money institutions as defined in point 1 of Article 2 of Directive 2009/110/EC, save that, with regard to Directive 2005/60/EC, 'financial institutions' means credit institutions and financial institutions as defined in Article 3(1) and (2) of that Directive;

-Article 101 Repeal
+Repeal